beginner-corp/learn.begin.com/src/md/basic/state/sessions.md

 arc init
 ```

-3. Add the `@architect/functions` runtime helper library to make reading/writing to the session clean
+3. Add the `@architect/functions` runtime helper library to your functions.
+This gives the request object a method to read and write sessions.

 ```bash
 cd src/http/get-index